The text in this article comes from the Introduction to Recommendations webinar, which you can view in its entirety below.

 You need to ensure that Target is aware of the items that your users are viewing and purchasing.
 If purchasing isn’t relevant to your context, you might want to track a different type of conversion event, for example, downloading a PDF, completing a survey, subscribing to a newsletter, watching a video, and so forth.

 If you are already using Target to run A/B Tests activities on your site, you might have already completed this step.
 Or if you are already using Adobe Analytics to report on site visits and conversion behavior, you can use Analytics as your behavioral datasource.
-If not, it’s easiest to set this up using a tag manager such as Adobe Launch.
+If not, it’s easiest to set this up using a tag manager such as tags in Adobe Experience Platform.
 It’s also possible to send offline or in-app interactions to Target via real-time API.

 Pass information about the user and context at the point of interaction to Target to return relevant and personalized recommendations.